philosowaffle/obisidian-work-template/README.md

 ### Using the Vault

 If you plan to use this vault or adopt portions of this workflow then start [[Vault Usage|here]].
+# ## Footnotes

+[^1]: Disclaimer: This vault uses Wikilinks format which may not be supported by all editors